cube3power/atsd/rule-engine/notifications/gcp-ps.md

 Each window status event can produce only one message.

 The message is submitted to the specified Google Cloud Pub/Sub endpoint using the `POST` method with `application/json` content type.
-The request uses [AOuth 2.0 authorization](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).
+The request uses [OAuth 2.0 authorization](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).

 The default message includes all fields, including entity and metric metadata.